| In a "multiplex" world, in the sense proposed by Professor

 to some of the main issues on the global agenda and, in particular, to

+those associated with the world trading system and climate change.
 In these three spheres, both Asian and European countries have garnered

 an interesting experience.
 Perhaps, one of the results of the upcoming